Quotes about God to consider…if you think science leads to atheism.

 “Blind metaphysical necessity, which is certainly the same always and everywhere, could produce no variety of things.
 All that diversity of natural things which we find suited to different times and places could arise from nothing but the ideas and will of a Being, necessarily existing.”

-—Sir Isaac Newton, who is widely regarded to have been the greatest scientist of all time, as cited in Principia, which is perhaps the most important scientific work of all time.
+—Sir Isaac Newton, who is widely regarded to have been the greatest scientist of all time, as cited in Principia Mathematica, which is widely regarded to be the most important scientific work of all time.

 “Jesus knows our world.
 He does not disdain us like the God of Aristotle.
 We can speak to Him and He answers us.
 Although He is a person like ourselves, He is God and transcends all things.”